Mental Health Facilities Charleston, WV

 Westbrook Health Services Inc Roane County Office - 33.8 miles from Charleston, WV

 Westbrook Health Services Inc Roane County Office is a mental health treatment center in Spencer, WV, located at 227 Clay Road, 25276 zip code area.
 Westbrook Health Services Inc Roane County Office provides telemedicine/telehealth and outpatient treatment.
-Westbrook Health Services Inc Roane County Office offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
-Additional services at Westbrook Health Services Inc Roane County Office consist of suicide prevention services, case management and supported employment.
+Westbrook Health Services Inc Roane County Office offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Additional services at Westbrook Health Services Inc Roane County Office consist of court-ordered outpatient treatment, family psychoeducation and supported employment.

 Learn More